Fraud Blocker Standard window sizes in the UK | Timber, aluminium and uPVC

 When homeowners choose windows, uPVC provides a great option because they have several performance benefits, as well as being great value for money.
 There is also a good level of design flexibility on uPVC windows, with several colour choices available to help homeowners choose the exact style to suit their property.

-You will find uPVC window styles on most properties. but they still come with several different specifications.
+You will find uPVC window styles on most properties but they still come with several different specifications.
 Bay windows typically come in bigger sizes than standard casement windows due to their unique design.
 There are still several average measurements for uPVC windows, which can be found below.

 Standard uPVC window widths